• Postcard photos of Mt. Hood from Lost Lake is known since the 1900s

-As early as the 1900s the Mount Hood’s view from the north lakeshore was used in postcards, calendars, and other souvenirs.
-Deep blue water reflects a mirror image of the white mountain peak rising above rolling foothills and lush forests.
+As early as the 1900s, Mount Hood’s view from the north lakeshore was used in postcards, calendars, and other souvenirs.
+The deep blue water reflects a mirror image of the white mountain peak rising above rolling foothills and lush forests.

-Water sports
+Swimming & Water sports

 Fishing